Fixed Deposit – What is?, Features, Advantages, Disadvantages

-- The returns received from the fixed deposit account are very low as compared to inflation rate of the country.
+- The returns received from the FD account are very low as compared to inflation rate of the country.
 As day by day the prices of the products are increasing in the market that inflation rate is also increasing which do not support the increase in the higher interest rates.

 - The taxation of the fixed deposit accounts are done as normal taxation and no other benefits are allowed, in controversy to it, interest received in the savings bank account is exempt under section 80TTA of the income tax Act.

 - The benefit of the diversifications not available as they have invest all money in 1 account only, which is a major benefit while investing in stock market or other instruments.

 Must Read –

 - SBI Credit Card Status

 - Primary Functions of Money

 If you have any query regarding “Features, Advantages, Disadvantages of Fixed-Deposit” then please post your query via below comment box….